2023 Best Physics Bachelor's Degree Schools in the New England Region

 Request Information

 University of Rhode Island did quite well in this year’s ranking of the best places for physics students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the large suburb of Kingston, URI is a public college with a large student population.
+Located in the large suburb of Kingston, URI is a public school with a large student population.

 Request Information